charmoniumQ/wf-reg-test/docs/icse_nier.md

 - **RQ categorize causes of software collapse:**
   When software collapses, what is the immediate technical cause that collapse?
   Zhao et al. studies these at a high-level, and we plan to replicate those categories as well as delve into more subcategories.
-  For example, when a third-party resource is unavailable, we will assess whether that resource is _data_ or a _dependnecies_.
+  For example, when a third-party resource is unavailable, we will assess whether that resource is _data_ or a _dependencies_.

 - **RQ predict rate of software collapse:**
   Can we predict the rate of decay for a project based on its history (if available) and code?